open-mpi/ompi/docs/faq/ompio.rst

 .. code-block:: sh

-   shell$ mpirun --mca fcoll dynamic -np 64 ./a.out
+   shell$ mpirun --mca fcoll dynamic -n 64 ./a.out

 ``fs`` and ``fbtl`` components are typically chosen based on the file system type utilized (e.g. the ``pvfs2`` component is chosen when the